Saudi Aramco: 2000s

 In May 2001, Saudi Arabia announced the Gas Initiative, which proposed forming three joint ventures with eight IOCs for gas exploration on pure upstream acreage.
 Core Venture 1 included south Ghawar and north Rub' Al-Khali, Core Venture 2 included the Red Sea, while Core Venture 3 involved Shaybah and Kidan.
 In 2003, Royal Dutch Shell and TotalEnergies formed a partnership with Saudi Aramco in Core Venture 3.
 In 2004, Core Venture 1 became three separate joint ventures with Saudi Aramco holding 20%, one with Lukoil, a second with Sinopec, and a third with Repsol.

 By 2004, Aramco was producing 8.6 million barrels per day (mbpd) out of a potential 10 mbpd.
 In 2005, Aramco launched a five-year plan to spend US$50 billion to increase their daily capacity to 12.5 mbpd by increasing production and refining capacity and doubling the number of drilling rigs.
 In 2005, Saudi Aramco was the world's largest company with an estimated market value of US$781 billion.

 In June 2008, in response to crude oil prices exceeding US$130 a barrel, Aramco announced it would increase production to 9.7 million barrels per day (mbpd).
 Then as prices plummeted, Aramco stated in January 2009, that it would reduce production to 7.7 mbpd.
 In 2011, Saudi Aramco started production from the Karan Gas Field, with an output of more than 400 million scf per day.
 In January 2016, the Deputy Crown Prince of Saudi Arabia, Mohammad bin Salman Al Saud, announced he was considering listing shares of the state-owned company, and selling around 5% of them in order to build a large sovereign wealth fund.

-On 26 April 2017, Saudi security forces thwarted an attempted attack on an Aramco oil distribution center involving an unmanned boat from Yemen.
+On 26 April 2017, Saudi security forces thwarted an attempted attack on an Aramco oil distribution centre involving an unmanned boat from Yemen.
 The Wall Street Journal reported in September 2018, Aramco was considering a US$1 billion venture-capital fund to invest in international technology firms.

 In June 2019, a report by Financial Times claimed that Aramco had been bearing the ministry-related expenses; boosting the finance ministry budget allocation.
 It also included Energy Minister Khalid Al Falih’s company-related and diplomatic trips, as well as his stays in luxurious hotels.
 However, an ally mentioned that Falih’s policies have delivered additional oil revenues that far exceeded his expenses.
 In September 2019, Saudi Arabia appointed Yasir Al-Rumayyan as the Chairman of Aramco.
 Al-Rumayyan became head of the country’s sovereign wealth fund by replacing Khalid Al-Falih, who was holding the position since 2015.